egel/dotfiles/configuration/README.md

 Neovim - <https://github.com/neovim/neovim>

+> [!NOTE]
-INFO: installation is trivial, but to have complete, full working nvim configuration you may need to install some additional programs.
-To install them I use some popular package managers (e.g.: brew, nvm, gvm, rbenv).
+> Installation is trivial, but to have a complete, full working nvim configuration you may need to install some additional programs.
+>
+> To install them I use some popular package managers (e.g.: brew, nvm, gvm, rbenv).
 Configuration for them you can also find here.

+> [!TIP]
+>
+> The full key-binding configuration can be found in [Shortcuts Cheatsheet][shortcuts-cheatsheet]

 ```bash
 makedir -p ${HOME}/.config/